Jhenaidah Cadet College

-Jhenaidah Cadet College (JCC), which is an English version military boarding school, similar to West Point Military Academy, is located in the outskirts of Jhenidah in Bangladesh.
+Jhenaidah Cadet College (JCC) is an English -medium military boarding school located in the outskirts of Jhenidah in Bangladesh.
 It is one of twelve cadet colleges of Bangladesh.
 It has departments of Science and Humanities.

 Overview

 Jhenidah Cadet College is one of the twelve specialized residential public schools of the country.
 The college was established on 18 October 1963, with the first intake in 1964.
 It is the second among all cadet colleges in terms of seniority.
 It is located by the side of Jhenidah-Kushtia Highway, two kilometers away to the north of Jhenaidah town.
 The campus has an area of 103 acres (42 hectare).

 Motto, colors and flag

-Its motto is "The Learned are Judicious", the college color is bottle green.
+Its motto is "The Learned are Judicious," which comes from the Arabic text inscribed at the middle of the college color, the flag is bottle green.
 The college flag has the three colors of the Armed Forces and bottle green as the background.

 Houses

 There are two storied three houses for the Cadets' accommodation.
 These houses are named after three historic battles of Islam during the era of Muhammad.
 Cadets are also identified with their respective houses during their staying in JCC.
 Besides that, all the competitions of this institution are mainly house based.
 To create the competitive spirit amongst the cadets, the houses play a vital role.
 Cadets also put their best efforts to uphold the image and name of their houses.
 According to seniority of establishment, the houses are: